OpenSmallworld/magik-vscode/README.md

 * Improved formatting of Magik files.
 * Fixed some issues with Magik Goto.
 * Outline view can now show definitions defined over multiple lines.
+* Symbols for method search are refreshed when compiling code using F7, Ctrl+F7 etc.

 ### 0.0.6